 IN THE SOUTHERN CALIFORNIA AREANO TRAFFIC RESTRICTIONS ARE REPORTED FOR THIS AREA.

-IN THE NORTHERN CALIFORNIA AREA1-WAY CONTROLLED TRAFFIC 2.5 MI SOUTH OF WESTPORT (MENDOCINO CO) 24 HRS A DAY MONDAY THRU FRIDAY THRU 1500 HRS ON 3/14/14 - DUE TO MAINTENANCE
+IN THE NORTHERN CALIFORNIA AREA1-WAY CONTROLLED TRAFFIC 12.7 MI NORTH OF FORT BRAGG /AT BLUE SIDE GULCH/ (MENDOCINO CO) 24 HRS A DAY 7 DAYS A WEEK THRU 0700 HRS ON TUESDAY 11/8/19 - DUE TO EMERGENCY WORK

 For traffic updates and other Caltrans projects in Monterey County, call (800) 427-ROAD (7623) within California and (916) 445-7623 from outside of California, or visit the Caltrans District 5 website.

 Be sure to check here for any weather and road updates prior to your travel.

 Stormy Weather Driving Safety Tips